jamesTait-jt/go-performance-tips/README.md

 }
 ```

 We are using a `[]byte` version of the `ParseUntil` function which we proved to be fast and memory efficient.
 And after that, we simply convert each field to a string so we can read the names.
-Now we can benchmark it as see how it performs.
+Now we can benchmark it and see how it performs.

 ```go
 func Benchmark_PersonBytes(b *testing.B) {